JohnFerrancol/battleship/README.md

 ## Roadmap

-- [ ] Creating the Ship, Gameboard and Player Class
+- [x] Creating the Ship, Gameboard and Player Class
-- [ ] Implementing a random ship placement function to place the ships in the Player's gameboard randomly
+- [x] Implementing a random ship placement function to place the ships in the Player's gameboard randomly
+- [ ] Crafting the User Interface
 - [ ] Implementing the turn-by-turn logic between the Player and the Enemy (Computer)
 - [ ] Adding logic when the game has ended